jburzynski/TypeGenDocs/source/whatisgenerated.rst

 Additionally, any type that implements the *IDictionary* interface (or the *IDictionary* interface itself) will be mapped to TypeScript dictionary type.
 For example, *Dictionary<int, string>* will be mapped to *{ [key: number]: string; }*.

-There is an option to override the default mappings or create new [C# to TypeScript] type mappings by using the *customTypeMappings* config option.
+There is an option to override the default mappings or create new [C# to TypeScript] type mappings by using the *customTypeMappings* option in the CLI or *GeneratorOptions.CustomTypeMappings* in the programmatical API.

 Complex property/field types
 ============================